Doing for Others

 |

-This past Easter, after the guests had eaten, they were offered the opportunity to have a volunteer wash their feet.
+Every Easter, after the guests have eaten, they are offered the opportunity to have a volunteer wash their feet.
 This is a big thing for many of them, because they don't always have access to a place where they can clean up.
-I had the privilege of supplying paper towels soaked in my all-natural hand sanitizer (with extra aloe and water added) to wash their feet, and then volunteers gave each guest a foot massage using my all-purpose healing salve.
-My goal has always been for my products to be a blessing to others, and I stood there almost in tears watching so many people enjoying a soothing and healing foot treatment.
+After volunteers wash the guests' feet, they give each one a foot massage using my all-purpose healing salve.
+My goal has always been for my products to be a blessing to others, and I stand there almost in tears each year watching so many people enjoying a soothing and healing foot treatment.
+We also now have a team of volunteer podiatrists who work on the guests' feet, trimming difficult nails and addressing other foot issues.
+What a great way to share one's gifts and talents to be a blessing to others.

 Why not check in your town to see if there's a shelter where you can volunteer?
 You will be so glad you did.

-This past Easter, after the guests had eaten, they were offered the opportunity to have a volunteer wash their feet.
+Every Easter, after the guests have eaten, they are offered the opportunity to have a volunteer wash their feet.
 This is a big thing for many of them, because they don't always have access to a place where they can clean up.
-I had the privilege of supplying paper towels soaked in my all-natural hand sanitizer (with extra aloe and water added) to wash their feet, and then volunteers gave each guest a foot massage using my all-purpose healing salve.
-My goal has always been for my products to be a blessing to others, and I stood there almost in tears watching so many people enjoying a soothing and healing foot treatment.
+After volunteers wash the guests' feet, they give each one a foot massage using my all-purpose healing salve.
+My goal has always been for my products to be a blessing to others, and I stand there almost in tears each year watching so many people enjoying a soothing and healing foot treatment.
+We also now have a team of volunteer podiatrists who work on the guests' feet, trimming difficult nails and addressing other foot issues.
+What a great way to share one's gifts and talents to be a blessing to others.

 Why not check in your town to see if there's a shelter where you can volunteer?
 You will be so glad you did.